 Cilium will use both the primary and secondary IP addresses assigned to ENIs.

-Use of the primary IP address optimizes the number of IPs available to pods but
+Use of the primary IP address is required for SNAT on the ENI, but this

 can conflict with a DHCP agent running on the node and assigning the primary IP

 of the ENI to the interface of the node.
 A common scenario where this happens